 Why Lighting Matters

 Lighting is one of the most important factors in keeping your terrarium healthy.
-Terrariums need indirect, filtered light to support plant growth without overheating or drying out the enclosure.
+Terrariums need bright, indirect light to support plant growth without overheating or drying out the enclosure, especially for tropical plants commonly used in closed setups.

 - Bright, indirect light is best.
 Place your terrarium near a window but not in direct sun.